Mobile security: Enable Android Device Encryption

 Smartphones have significant memory capacity and can carry several gigabytes of data.
-The user must be careful about what data it carries and whether they should be protected (such as files containing bank information or business data).
+The user must be careful about what data it carries and whether it should be protected (such as files containing bank information or business data).
 The user must have the prudence to avoid the transmission of sensitive data on a smartphone, which can be easily stolen.
 Furthermore, when a user gets rid of a device, they must be sure to remove all personal data first.

 These precautions reduce the ability for people or malicious applications to exploit a user's smartphone.
 If users are careful, many attacks can be defeated, especially phishing and applications seeking only to obtain rights on a device.

 Centralized storage

-One form of mobile protection allows companies to control the delivery and storage of text messages, by hosting the messages on a company server, rather than on the sender or receiver's phone.
+One form of mobile protection allows companies to control the delivery and storage of text messages by hosting the messages on a company server rather than on the sender or receiver's phone.
 When certain conditions are met, such as an expiration date, the messages are deleted.